jamiefield/jamiefield.github.io/_pages/research.md

 **Conference presentations**

+Chang, Y., Field, J. G., Bosco, F. A., & Uggerslev, K. L. (2019, April).
+Using metaBUS to locate, synthesize, and visualize I-O research findings.
+Master Tutorial to be presented at the annual meeting of the Society for Industrial and Organizational Psychology, Austin, TX.

 Field, J. G., Bosco, F. A., Kepes, S. (2019, October).
 A spoonful of medicine for meta-analysis: Introducing Meta-Sen. Professional development institute to be presented at the annual meeting of the Southern Management Association, Norfolk, VA. *Submission and presentation materials can be found <a href="https://jamiefield.github.io/research/sma2019">here</a>

 Bosco, F. A., Oswald, F. L., Field, J. G., & Uggerslev, K. L. (2019, May).
 Visualizing one million applied psychology findings.
 Paper presented at the meeting of the European Association of Work and Organizational Psychology, Turin, Italy.